Energy in South Australia: Renewable energy

 The Australian Government invested AUD 1 million dollars in 2011 commissioning a study by Macquarie Capital, WorleyParsons and Baker & McKenzie to investigate the state's electricity transmission capacity and potential for expansion of renewable energy in South Australia.
 This study proposed that increasing the transmission capacity will unlock an estimated AUD 6 billion in renewable energy investment that would generate up to 5000 MW of clean and green energy The Economic Development Board recommended that the State make use of its unique natural advantages in generating wind, solar, geothermal and wave energy enabling the region to maintain its leading position in the development and use of "green" energy and establishing a significant renewable energy industry.
 An AUD 20 million renewable energy fund under the supervision of the Renewable SA Board were established.
 The first investment of AUD 1.6 million will be spent over two years to create a South Australian Centre for Geothermal Research, in conjunction with the University of Adelaide.
 The Fund will boost up investment in research and development, examine opportunities for manufacturing, and help assess how to develop a "green grid" based in South Australia but linked directly into the national power grid.
 Two utilities have deployed house batteries to provide grid services in a virtual power plant and reduce need for network upgrades.
 However, such installations only provide synthetic inertia which was excluded from the 2017 energy security target, and included in later targets.

+In 2020, wind and solar supplied the equivalent of 60% of electricity in South Australia.
+During the financial year 2020-21, consumption was 11,614 GWh, of which wind provided 41% at 5,738 GWh, and gas provided 37%.
+Average pollution reached a low point, at 0.26 tonnes per MWh in 2020-21, and power cost at $48/MWh was the lowest of the mainland states.
+Power price became high less often and negative more often, usually around noon, and solar power production received lower average price while gas and batteries received higher prices.
+By 2024 more than half of all homes in South Australia have rooftop solar (2500 MW), minimum grid demand is sometimes negative, even on weekdays.